cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

     @Override
     public void configurePipeline(PipelineConfigurer pipelineConfigurer) {
-      // any static configuration validation should happen here.
+      // Any static configuration validation should happen here.
       // We will check that the field is in the input schema and is of type string.
       Schema inputSchema = pipelineConfigurer.getStageConfigurer().getInputSchema();
       if (inputSchema != null) {
         WordCount wordCount = new WordCount(config.field);
         wordCount.validateSchema(inputSchema);
       }
-      // set the output schema so downstream stages will know their input schema. pipelineConfigurer.getStageConfigurer().setOutputSchema(OUTPUT_SCHEMA);
+      // Set the output schema so downstream stages will know their input schema. pipelineConfigurer.getStageConfigurer().setOutputSchema(OUTPUT_SCHEMA);
     }